|

 Silas Bossert and Elizabeth Murray have an opening in the lab for a master's student project.
 This will involve lab work, field work, conservation, and pollinators.
 Please see the description in the pdf & email [email protected] with questions.

 The Entomological Society of America's annual meeting was held in National Harbor, Maryland.
 Shout out to Hannah, 2nd year PhD student.
 She got 2nd place for her talk in the 10 Minute Student Paper Competition in the SysEB: Genomics session.
-Hannah's talk title was "Bee Genome Evolution: Uncovering Variability of Genomic Dark Matter".
-Is this great or what?
-We have a beautiful logo for our Bees of the World NSF grant.
+Hannah's talk title was "Bee Genome Evolution: Uncovering Variability of Genomic Dark Matter". |

 what's new in the lab?posts about the things we're doing Archives

-February 2024
+February 2026

 Categories |